|

 chance of a lawsuit and a money judgment (believe me, sellers almost always lose this

-Disclose fully and meticulously, sleep well, and never think
+Disclose fully and meticulously,

-again about the sale of your home.
-Disclose partially, or sloppily, keep a watch on your
+Disclose partially, or sloppily, keep a watch on

-youve been sued!
-Its so easy to avoid all problems in this area, but in order
+It’s so easy to avoid all problems in this area, but in order to avoid large or

 -

-Important: Do not limit yourself to the space included in the disclosure forms!
+Do not limit yourself to the space included in the disclosure forms!

 not skimp more disclosure is better than less!
-Example:

 Click